List of members of the 1982 Northern Ireland Assembly: Subsequent changes of party or allegiance

 Of DUP members, Allister, Beattie, Calvert, Foster, Graham, Kane and McKee all later quit the party.
 Seawright (who was expelled from the DUP) Beattie and Graham were subsequently re-elected under different 'Protestant' or 'Protestant Unionist' labels.
 Davis and Thompson subsequently joined the UUP.
 In the case of the latter, this was after a spell as an Independent Unionist and he later quit the UUP to rejoin the DUP.

 O'Hare quit the SDLP in January 1986 over the party's support for the Anglo-Irish Agreement.
 Sorley left the SDLP in the late 80s following a row over her acceptance of the M.B.E. and was re-elected to Magherafelt council in 1989 as an Independent.

 Currie of the S.D.L.P. and Cushnahan of Alliance later became involved in Southern Irish politics and were elected for Fine Gael.

+Representation of women

+Of all the members, the three women were: Dorothy Dunlop, Mary McSorley, Mary Simpson.